Community Programs Other Donor Funded Community Programs

 Open Stage is a full-year theatre arts program delivered to the Junior Social Development Class at Britannia Secondary School.
 The Class offers a small, protected setting for students with additional learning needs.
 The program introduces students to a range of acting games, exercises and mediums with the aim of increasing awareness of self and others.
 Activities may include improv, mime, stage directions, on-camera work, voice-over, masks and clowning.
 Students have the opportunity to explore, play, perform and socialize.
 The goal of the program is for students to gain an increased awareness of themselves and of others, and have a positive experience being included as part of a Theatre team, supporting and relying on each other.

-The Open Stage Britannia Social Development Program is generously supported by:
+Open Stage at Britannia Secondary is generously supported by:

 Theatre, Visual Arts, and Media Arts | Ages 13–19